-Video magnifiers are located at the following libraries: Clayton, Hercules, Lafayette, Martinez, Pittsburg, Pleasant Hill, San Pablo, Walnut Creek, Ygnacio Valley.
+Video magnifiers are located at the following libraries: Clayton, Hercules, Lafayette, Martinez, Moraga, Pittsburg, San Pablo, Walnut Creek, Ygnacio Valley.

 C-Pen Reader Pens

 A portable scanning device that reads text aloud in English or Spanish, assisting language learners and those with reading difficulties.
-These devices are located in the Pleasant Hill, Walnut Creek, San Ramon, Orinda, El Cerrito, Brentwood, Antioch, San Pablo, Hercules, and Concord libraries.
-Use them in the library or check them out for a 3-week lending period.
+These devices are located in the Antioch, Brentwood, Clayton, Concord, Danville, Dougherty Station, El Cerrito, Hercules, Lafayette, Moraga, Martinez, Orinda, Pittsburg, San Pablo, San Ramon and Walnut Creek libraries.
+Use them in the library or check it out for a 3-week lending period.

 Project Second Chance

-Project Second Chance (PSC), the Contra Costa County Library Adult Literacy Program, offers free, confidential, one-on-one basic literacy instruction to people who read or write below the sixth grade level.
-PSC students are over 16 years of age, out of high school, and speak English well enough to communicate over the telephone and in person.
-PSC serves many adults with suspected learning disabilities, such as dyslexia.
+Project Second Chance (PSC) is the Library's Adult Literacy Program.
+It offers free, one-on-one reading, writing, and spelling tutoring to people who read or write below the sixth-grade level.
+PSC students are 16 years or older, out of high school, and speak English well enough to talk by phone or in person.
+PSC serves many adults with suspected learning disabilities, like dyslexia.